Finnish Socialist Federation: The Organization of Finnish Socialists (Yhdysvaltain Suomalainen Sosialistijärjestö)

 Funding of the Finnish Translator's Office was accomplished by the sale of special 5 cent monthly stamps to members of Finnish branches, as well as by dues rebates allowed by some (but not all) SPA state organizations.
 States allowing rebates in 1908 included Colorado, Idaho, Indiana, Michigan, Minnesota, Montana, Ohio, Pennsylvania, Washington, West Virginia, and Wyoming.

 In addition to the three newspapers previously mentioned, the Finnish socialist movement of the 1910s issued a monthly theoretical-literary magazine called Säkeniä, published in Fitchburg, Massachusetts; a comic bi-weekly called Lapatossu (Hancock, Michigan); a women's paper called Toveritar (Astoria, Oregon), and provided a major source of funding and subscriptions for a paper published in Port Arthur, Ontario, Canada, called Työkansa.The Finnish Federation was well known for its network of Federation-owned halls located in the major centers of the Finnish-American community.
 These halls provided facilities for meetings, speeches, and social events such as dances.

 The federation made its affairs known through a monthly bulletin launched in March 1911 via the Translator-Secretary's office in Chicago.
 The bulletin, which contained official reports and announcements as well as a summary of membership conditions and activity of Finnish Federation branches, was distributed free in bundles to the various members of the Finnish Federation.

-In June 1912 a third convention of the Finnish Socialist Federation was held, with58 delegates from across the country in attendance.
+In June 1912 a third convention of the Finnish Socialist Federation was held, with 58 delegates from across the country in attendance.
 The group met in the building of the federation's school, Työväen Opisto, or Work People's College in Smithville, Minnesota.
 The convention discussed the relationship of Work People's College to the national organization, criticized the national officers of the organization and made plans for their future work, and criticized the content of the three national Finnish socialist newspapers, expressing a desire to bring these under closer control of the national organization.
 A proposal at the 3rd Convention to do away with the 3 District System was defeated, although it was resolved (in theory, at least) that the Federation should endeavor in the future to take direct ownership of the three stock companies publishing the district newspapers in a "Socialist Trust."
 The practical details of this transition was left to the future.